oVirt/ovirt-engine-kerbldap-migration/README.md

   --log FILE            write log into file
   --apply               apply settings
-  --domain DOMAIN       domain name to convert --protocol {plain,startTLS,ldaps}
+  --domain DOMAIN       domain name to convert --protocol PROTOCOL   protocol to be used to communicate with ldap, can be
-                        protocol to be used to communicate with ldap --cacert FILE         certificate chain to use for ssl,or "NONE" if you do not want SSL or insecure --profile NAME        new profile name, default domain name with -new suffix
+                        plain, startTLS or ldaps, default is startTLS --cacert FILE         certificate chain to use for ssl,or "NONE" if you do not want SSL or insecure --profile NAME        new profile name, default domain name with -new suffix